tanvikad/balance-robot/docs/report.md

 # Results
 We were able to successfully create PWM signals on the motor.
 The motor was able to spin in a range of speeds and in both directions.
-Furthermore we were able to communicate with the IMU, reading the expected value of the $\texttt{WhoAmI}$ register and getting sensible accelerator data.
-This configuration allowed us to make sure we read and wrote correctly through SPI.
+Furthermore we were able to communicate with the IMU, reading the expected value of the $\texttt{WhoAmI}$ register and get sensible accelerator data.
+This configuration allowed us to make sure we read and write correctly through SPI.
 Furthermore, we successfully used a clock on the MCU to make sure that our reads from the IMU were at a constant frequency to update the PID control algorithm.

 However, there were some difficulties with the hardware design of the robot.
 As the chips and the battery pack together were too heavy for the robot to balance successfully, we decided to hold the chips in our hands.
 After this change, the robot showed a greater range of angles from which it can recover.
 Using a larger battery and wheels would also fix this issue.

 Though the robot was able to regain balance after being pushed, we were unable to exactly tune the robot to minimize the oscillations.
-The robot takes few seconds to recover from slight imbalances.
+The robot takes a few seconds to recover from slight imbalances.

 <div style="text-align: left">